LogtalkDotOrg/logtalk3/scripts/NOTES.md

 - `pack`
 	support files for creating a `logtalk` SWI-Prolog pack

+- `pack-experimental`
+	support files for an experimental version of the SWI-Prolog pack that loads Logtalk into a `logtalk` module instead of loading it into `user`

 - `windows`
 	directory containing files used when building Windows GUI installers